momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 Make sure to include all of these elements in your map.

-#### Lesson 2: Identify Symbolization Considerations for Symbolizing Quantitative Data
+#### Lesson 2: Identify Symbolization Considerations for Symbolizing Data

-In addition to including the necessary cartographic elements, it is also important to identify the appropriate color schemes for symbolizing your chloropleth map.
+In addition to including the necessary cartographic elements, it is also important to identify the appropriate symbolization schemes for your data.
+We are going to focus on some symbolization schemes for the data we are using today.
+The book, [*Making Maps*](https://www.syndetics.com/index.aspx?client=wuistlul&isbn=9781462509980/summary.html&type=rn12) was used as a reference when establishing these guidelines.
+In addition, one should also refer to the interactive [*ColorBrewer*](http://colorbrewer2.org/) when choosing a color ramp.

+*Symbolizing by shape*
+Shape is good for showing differences in qualitative data.
+For example, if one is making a map on the type of schools in St. Louis City(elementary, middle, high school), a different symbol can be used to represent each type of school.

+*Symbolizing by size*
+Size is good to showing differences in quantitative data.
+For today's exercise, we will be representing the different student-teacher ratio by circle size.

+*Symbolizing by color hue*
+Using different colors is best for qualitative data.
+One common example of this is looking at election maps.
+One these maps, blue represents the Democrat party while red represents the Republican party.

+*Symbolizing by color value*
+This is best to show quantitative differences.
+We will be symbolizing the number of individuals with income/poverty ratios over two by census block group through this scheme.

+*Symbolizing by color hue*
+This is best to show slight differences in qualitative data.

+*Using color ramps*
+If you are mapping sequential data, it is recommended to use a color ramp in which the lightest value represents the low values and the darkest value represents the high values.
+If you are wanting to show how values diverage from an average value, it is recommended to use a diverging color ramp.
+An example of this is a blue yellow red color ramp in which blue values can represent low values, yellow can represent middle values, and blue represents high values.

 ## Unit 2: Symbolizing Layers
 ### Unit Objectives